Jim Cramer: CNBC

 Cramer was a frequent guest commentator on CNBC in the late 1990s.
 From 2002 to 2005, Cramer co-hosted Kudlow & Cramer (first called America Now) with Larry Kudlow.
 Mad Money with Jim Cramer first aired on CNBC in 2005.
 The stated goal of the show is to provide people engaging in do-it-yourself investing with "the knowledge and the tools that will empower you to be a better investor".
 According to CNBC, Cramer is not allowed to own stocks that could be discussed on the show.

 Other media appearances

 In 2001, Cramer began hosting a syndicated one-hour radio show, Real Money, which eventually spawned Mad Money.
 The radio show ran until December 2006.
 In 2005, Cramer appeared as himself in two episodes of Arrested Development.
 He announced that he had upgraded Bluth Company stock to a "Don't Buy" from a "Triple Sell", and then said that the stock was not a "Don't Buy" anymore, but a "Risky".
 On November 13, 2005, Dan Rather interviewed Cramer on 60 Minutes.
 Among the topics of discussion was Cramer's past at his hedge fund, including his former violent temper.
-Cramer has also made appearances on Today, NBC Nightly News, Live with Regis and Kelly, Cheap Seats, Late Night with Conan O'Brien, The Tonight Show with Jay Leno, Late Show with David Letterman, Jimmy Kimmel Live! in February 2008 and as a guest judge on The Apprentice in January 2007 and was interviewed by Jon Stewart on The Daily Show in March 2009 (see Jon Stewart–Jim Cramer conflict).
+Cramer has also made appearances on Today, NBC Nightly News, Live with Regis and Kelly, Cheap Seats, Late Night with Conan O'Brien, The Tonight Show with Jay Leno, Late Show with David Letterman, Jimmy Kimmel Live! in February 2008, as well as a guest judge on The Apprentice in January 2007, and was interviewed by Jon Stewart on The Daily Show in March 2009 (see Jon Stewart–Jim Cramer conflict).
 Cramer also appeared in the 2008 motion picture Iron Man spoofing Stark Industries on his show Mad Money, and he also appeared in the movie Wall Street: Money Never Sleeps.
-He also says he consulted for the original Wall Street movie by telling the filmmakers how he would get through to Gordon Gekko.
+Moreover, he says he consulted for the original Wall Street movie by telling the filmmakers how he would get through to Gordon Gekko.

 Controversies

 Fox News Channel lawsuit

-In 2000, Cramer and TheStreet settled a lawsuit with Fox News Channel in which Fox had claimed Cramer had reneged on a deal to produce a show for Fox, and Cramer had counter-sued.
+In 2000, Cramer and TheStreet settled a lawsuit with Fox News Channel in which Fox had claimed Cramer had reneged on a deal to produce a show for Fox and Cramer had counter-sued.
 The conflict began when Fox complained that Cramer promoted TheStreet stock on its network without giving advance notice to the program's producer.